Consensus, FLP and Paxos

 Agreement: When the algorithm exits, all replicas agree on a value.

-Integrity: That value is one somebody wanted.
+Integrity: That value is one somebody proposed.

 Fault Tolerance: A single fault cannot violate any of the properties above.